 Removing a User from a Group:

-If you need to remove a user from a group, thegpasswd
+If you need to remove a user from a group, thegpasswdcommand can be used:$ sudo gpasswd -d username groupnameAlternatively, you can use the

-command:$ sudo deluser username groupname
+delusercommand:$ sudo deluser username groupname -

 Deleting a Group: